Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Choose a small variety of hydrangea as a front of house accent flowering plant

-Flowering dwarf hydrangeas grow best as low hedges, low maintenance foundation plants, accent plants, or container plantings.
+Flowering dwarf hydrangeas grow best as low hedges, low-maintenance foundation plants, accent plants, or container plantings.
 Planting a few short hydrangea shrubs at the front of your house will add bright red, pink, and white flowers to your front yard landscape.

-Small hydrangeas flower profusely in summer in zones 6 to 9, with some cultivars also cold hardy to zone 5.
+Small hydrangeas flower profusely in summer in zones 6 to 9, with some cultivars also being cold hardy to zone 5.

 Dwarf Fothergilla (Fothergilla gardenii)